 Þú komst með jólin til mín / Björgvin Halldórsson & Ruth Reginalds

 The quintessential epic synth Icelandic Christmas love ballad (that was originally an Italian pop song (Chi Voglio Sei Tu)).
-The title translate as “you brought Christmas to me.”
+The title translates as “you brought Christmas to me.”

 Jólahjól / Stefán Hilmars & Sniglabandið

-Most people’s top 5 Icelandic Christmas song, about a boy that is wondering if the bicycle shaped present under the Christmas tree could possibly be a Christmas bicycle.
+A consistent top 5 Icelandic Christmas song is about a boy that is wondering if the bicycle-shaped present under the Christmas tree could possibly be a Christmas bicycle.
 (Spoiler alert, it is.)

 Er líða fer að jólum / Ragnar Bjarnason